Meelick–Eyrecourt GAA: History

 The present club has players from the largely rural areas of Clonfert and Meelick, and the small village of Eyrecourt.
 These three areas make up the local Roman Catholic parish of Eyrecourt, Clonfert and Meelick, which is a small parish located on the south corner of the Diocese of Clonfert.

 Meelick and Clonfert originally formed separate hurling teams.
 The Meelick club was founded in 1884.
 The existing club is sometimes cited as being one of the oldest GAA clubs in Ireland.

 Meelick competed in the first All Ireland Hurling final of 1887 after defeating Kilbeacanty in the Galway County Cup.
 The club played opponents Thurles of Tipperary.
-Thurles defeated Meelick 1-1 - 0-0.
+Thurles defeated Meelick 1-1 to 0-0.

+While primarily focused on hurling, the club contested two Junior Gaelic football county finals in the 1960s.

-A book on the history of the club titled ‘A History of the GAA in Meelick, Eyrecourt and Clonfert, 1884-2007’, written by Christy Kearns, has been published by the club.
+A book on the history of the club, titled A History of the GAA in Meelick, Eyrecourt and Clonfert, 1884-2007, written by Christy Kearns, was published in 2007.

-Activities

-The club is primarily focused on hurling while Gaelic football has been regarded as the club's second sport.
-However, during the 1960s, Meelick–Eyrecourt GAA club contested two Junior Gaelic football county finals.

 The club last contested a senior hurling county final in 1980, which it lost.
-The club has fluctuated between senior hurling and intermediate grades since the late-1990s.
+The club, which has fluctuated between senior hurling and intermediate grades since the late-1990s, won the Galway Intermediate Hurling Championship title in 2025.

+Honours

+The club has won a number of county titles, including: